Ama la Vida

 In Anconcito we take a community-based approach to our work, adapting our programs to address the evolving needs of the people we serve.
 We live and work among the families in Anconcito, each day gaining a better understanding of their daily challenges and priorities.
 With the support of our volunteers, we dedicate our resources to three main areas of focus: clinical activities, health education and special initiatives.
 Below are a few examples of our work at Project Anconcito.

-- Support rural medical brigades in outlying communities
+- Organize rural medical brigades

 - Organize school based health education with students and teachers